 If you’d like to hear accounts from other people who experienced memory loss after a brain injury, you can browse this collection of stories.

-Abigail’s Story: After a Severe TBI and Three-Month Coma, She Blew Away Doctors’ Expectation
+Abigail's Story: Severe TBI and Three-Month Coma, She Blew Away Doctors' Expectations

 Wildflowers growing next to Lisa Falls, near Abigail’s “secret spot”